alnvdl/alnvdl.github.io/_posts/2025-03-26-developing-an-rss-reader-with-ai.md

 Writing tests in particular is a great experience.
 I really enjoyed the process of thinking about the tests, telling Copilot to write them (listing all cases), and then going for a quick break.
 More often than not, I would come back to almost perfect results, requiring very little tweaking.
 Refactoring tests later was equally a breeze.

-I can see people seeing this kind of tooling and thinking it replaces software engineers.
-When paying for a software engineer, one is actually paying for building knowledge, not just for coding.
+I can imagine people seeing this kind of tooling and thinking it replaces software engineers.
+But when paying for a software engineer, one is actually paying for building knowledge, not just for coding.
 The code is just a way to encode that knowledge.
 And now with LLMs, we have a new, much improved way to get computers to encode knowledge.

 It may very well be the case that soon we will have AIs capable of building knowledge iteratively and collaboratively.
 That will be the day when software engineers like myself (and other knowledge workers) will have to go fulfill their long-imagined dreams of owning a farm or starting a restaurant :-)